PuglieseA/my-first-webcomponent/SETUP.md

 cd my-first-webcomponent
 ng add @angular/elements
 ```
+> you will get an error in the terminal but just ignore it

 In the next step you need to create a component. which you want to serve.